Alifilho/api-dolar/README.md

 You will need Git to clone the project, an Apache server, and PHP

-- George Washington
+- Git
-- John Adams
+- Apache
-- Thomas Jefferson
+- PHP

 ### Installing